Feeds:

 Isaiah 61:9 ESV

-The biblical tradition is jealous for longevity, even when it lacks the language for ‘life after death’, to which religious readers naturally resort.
+The biblical tradition is jealous for longevity, even when it lacks the language for ‘life after death’ to which religious readers naturally resort.
 If something is real, one holds it heavy in the hand, where it makes a little dent in soft flesh.
 It lasts.
 Endures.
 Does not ‘pass away’.

 So with blessing, so with people who have known blessing.
 One expects the thing to last a good while, even forever.
 One anticipates that the melody will persist through multiple stanzas, that the variations will have their way with the theme, but that the theme will remain recognizable in each of them.

 YHWH’s declaration then, if it is strange, is strange only in its extremity.
 Otherwise it maps naturally over the longing of Israel’s mothers and fathers.
 Yet it expands, noisily it expands.
-It moves beyond permanence and reaches for fame, in the way that the dynamic of crescendo ceaselessly does in this long, soulish work called Isaiah.
+It moves beyond permanence and reaches for fame in the way that the dynamic of crescendo ceaselessly does in this long, soulful work called Isaiah.
 The world will be visited, even saturated by these sons, these granddaughters, these ‘offspring’ as they can be abbreviated into the singular.
 They’ll be everywhere, and famously so.
 YHWH’s blessing, resting lightly upon their over-achieving shoulders, will be undeniable.
 Indeed, ‘all who see them shall acknowledge them.’

 Then, this: